raggedkarma/godbreakersaga/src/honour-lies/gameplay.md

 ![single stand move](/resources/images/honour-lies/single-stand-move.png)

 ### March
-A unit may not march if disordered, engaged or in difficult terrain.
-A march is another **Advance** move, as detailed above.
+A unit may perform a march manoeuvre to use an **Advance** move, as detailed above.
+A unit may not perform a march manoeuvre if disorded, engaged or in difficult terrain.

 ### Melee
 An engaged unit must now fight a [melee combat](#combat):